willhalling/audit-scan-service/README.md

 ## Overview

-This service extracts all heavy computational tasks from the main Next.js application to run as a separate service, typically deployed on Google Cloud Run.
+This service extracts all heavy computational tasks from the main Next.js application to4. **Cloud Run container startup issues**:
+   - Ensure the container listens on the port specified by the `PORT` environment variable (8080)
+   - Check that all required environment variables are set in the deployment
+   - Verify that the `NODE_ENV` is set to `production`
+   - Ensure the correct `CMD` is specified in the Dockerfile
+   - **Firebase credentials**: Ensure the Firebase service account JSON is available
+     - Option 1: Include it in the Docker image (for testing only)
+     - Option 2: Pass it as base64-encoded environment variable (recommended for production)as a separate service, typically deployed on Google Cloud Run.
 This architecture allows:

 - **Unlimited execution time** for long-running scans
 - **Dedicated resources** for CPU/memory intensive operations